Botanical Garden of the Ozarks

-The Botanical Garden of the Ozarks (BGO) is a not-for-profit 501(c)3 organization located on the east side of Lake Fayetteville in Fayetteville, Arkansas, United States.
-The 44 acre site is located at the border between Fayetteville and Springdale on Arkansas Highway 265 (Crossover Road).
-It is the only botanical garden located in Northwest Arkansas.
-The garden consists of 6 acres of cultivated land, featuring 12 display gardens and the state's only butterfly house where four seasons of flora and fauna thrive.
+The Botanical Garden of the Ozarks (BGO) is a non-profit 501(c)(3) organization located on the east side of Lake Fayetteville in Fayetteville, Arkansas, United States.
+The 44 acre site is situated along Arkansas Highway 265, near the border of Fayetteville and Springdale.
+It is the first botanical garden in Northwest Arkansas.

-The BGO is a member-supported garden dedicated to education and environmental awareness.
-The garden is also a community destination for celebrations and unique nature experiences.
-The garden offers events throughout the year, including the annual Greening of the Garden Gala, Firefly Fling and Chefs in the Garden.
-Additionally, the garden hosts students from across the region for interactive field trips and offers educational programs and classes for both children and adults.
+Approximately six acres (2.4 ha) of the site are developed gardens.
+The grounds feature 12 individual gardens, each designed around a different theme, intended to inspire and educate visitors with ideas that may be applied in home landscapes.
+The Garden is also home to the only butterfly house in the state of Arkansas, where visitors can observe seasonal butterfly life cycles.

+The Botanical Garden of the Ozarks operates as a member-supported, nonprofit public garden with an emphasis on education and environmental awareness.
+The Garden offers year-round programs, classes, community events, and school field trips for visitors of all ages.
+It also serves as a regional venue for private events and weddings and has been recognized by CitiScapes Magazine as a “Top 10 Best Place to Get Married” and a “Top 5 Best Family & Kids Attraction.”

 Garden description

 The Botanical Garden of the Ozarks was incorporated in 1994 and opened to the public in 2007.
-The first phase of development was to complete the nine "Backyard Gardens".
-The initial gardens included a Japanese Garden, the Vegetable and Herb Garden, the Children's Garden, the Four Seasons Garden, the Shade Garden, the Rose and Perennial Garden, the Ozark Native Garden, the Sensory Garden and the Rock and Water Garden.
-The Founder's Garden, the Reading Railroad, the Education Cottage Garden and the Butterfly House and Garden has been added since the gardens were officially opened in 2007.
+The first phase of development included nine “Backyard Gardens,” created to demonstrate garden design concepts suitable for home use.
+These initial gardens were the Japanese Garden, Vegetable and Herb Garden, Children’s Garden, Four Seasons Garden, Shade Garden, Rose and Perennial Garden, Ozark Native Garden, Sensory Garden, and Rock and Water Garden.
+Additional gardens and features have since been added, including the Founders Garden, the Reading Railroad, the Education Cottage Garden, and the Butterfly House and Garden.